dantleech/blog/content/posts/2022-11-17-ode-to-the-container.md

 }
 ```

-Sometimes this is all you need, often you need shared services and this method
+Sometimes this is all you need.
+Use this.
+But at other times you need shared
-begins to get cumbersome.
-The Phpactor container adds more complexity
-than this and enables the composition of hundreds or thousands of services,
-but it doesn't add anywhere near the amount of complexity seen in other
-containers.
+services and to scale your application and this method begins to get
+cumbersome.

+This isn't a promotion of the Phpactor container, more that everything else is
+far more complicated than I like.
+I really _enjoy_ working on Phpactor because I spend my
+time being **frustrated** by **Phpactor** 🥳 and not it's **DI container** 😥